The Touchstone (novella)

 The Touchstone is a novella by American writer Edith Wharton.
-Written in 1900, it was the first of her many stories describing life in old New York.
+Written and published in 1900, it was the first of her many stories describing life in old New York.

-Stephen Glennard, the novella's protagonist, is suddenly impoverished and unable to marry the woman he loves.
-He sells the private letters a former admirer had written to him, before she had become a famous author.
+Stephen Glennard, the novella's protagonist, is suddenly impoverished and unable to marry Alexa Trent, the woman he loves.
+He sells the private letters a former deceased admirer named Margaret Aubyn had written to him, before she had become a famous author.
 He is later overcome by guilt for betraying one who had loved him.

-Plot summary
+Synopsis

-Stephen Glennard's career is falling apart and he desperately needs money so that he may marry his beautiful fiancee.
-He happens upon an advertisement in a London magazine promising the prospect of financial gain.
+Stephen Glennard's career is rapidly deteriorating and he desperately needs money so that he may marry his beautiful fiancée, Alexa Trent.
+Glennard happens upon an advertisement in a London magazine promising the prospect of financial gain.

 Glennard was once pursued by Margaret Aubyn, a famous and recently deceased author, and he still has her passionate love letters to him.
-Glennard removes his name from the letters and sells them, making him a fortune and establishing a marriage based on the betrayal of another.
+Glennard removes his name from the letters and sells them, making him $50,000 and establishing a marriage based on the betrayal of another.

-However, his mounting shame and his guilty conscience ultimately force him to confess his betrayal to his wife.
-He fully expects (and even desires) that his confession will cause her to despise him.
-However, her wise and forgiving response opens a way for him to forgive himself and to make what limited amends he can make for his actions.
+However, his mounting shame and his guilty conscience ultimately force him to confess his betrayal to his wife, Alexa.
+Glennard fully expects (and even desires) that his confession will cause Alexa to despise him.
+However, Alexa's wise and forgiving response opens a way for him to forgive himself and to make what limited amends he can make for his actions.

+Characters

+Stephen Glennard– A man who's career is deteriorating falls in love with Alexa Trent, and sells the letters of the deceased Margaret Aubyn out of desparation in order to afford his wedding with his fiancée, Alexa.

+Alexa Trent– Glennard's attractive and beautiful fiancée and later wife.

+Margaret Aubyn– Deceased author who writes passionate love letters to Glennard, which Glennard later sells.